alefore/weblog/immutable-avl-trees.md

     A   B

 Obviously, we can't just return such a tree, since `A` and `B` may have vastly different depths.
-Instead, we pick the deepest of the two trees and descend in it always taking the branch (left or right) that moves us towards the center, until we find a subtree that is equal in depth to the smallest subtree (of `A` and `B`).
-For example, if `A` is taller than `B`, we descend on `A` always picking the right branch (i.e., the elements at the end of `A`).
-This is also a logarithmic operation (since the depth of the trees grows logarithmically).
+Instead, we construct an equivalent tree that meets the AVL invariant.

+For simplicity, let's assume that `A` is the deepest of the two trees (the other case is symmetric).
+We're going to insert the elements in `B` inside of `A` (producing a new AVL tree that contains the desired output), and we're going to do this in logarithmic time.

+We descend in `A` always following the right subtree (the elements that will be adjacent to `B`) until we find a right subtree that is equal in depth to `B`.
-Suppose that `A` is equal to the following tree (where `C`, `E`, `F`, and `G` are subtrees that I didn't fully expand) and that its `G` subtree has the same depth as `B`:
+Suppose that `A` is equal to the following tree (where `C`, `E`, `F`, `G`, and `H` are subtrees that I didn't fully expand) and that `H` has the same depth as `B`:

-      o
-     / \
-    C   p
-       / \
-      E   q
-         / \
-        F   G

-Once we find `G`, we simply replace it with a new AVL tree with head `x`:

       o
      / \